ifratul/chronic-diseases-modeling-sylhet/README.md

 - `/Code` - R scripts for data analysis and modeling
 - `/Data` - Data dictionary (no raw data for privacy)
 - `/Figures` - Maps and visual outputs
-According to our study, 98.7% of the respondents have confirmed having at least one chronic disease in Sylhet district.
+![Prevalence of Chronic Diseases](https://github.com/user-attachments/assets/a8240735-0804-46a4-8ff4-07b0aa4968de) According to our study, 98.7% of the respondents have confirmed having at least one chronic disease in Sylhet district.
 The number of chronic diseases present in a respondent varied from 0 to 17.
 The most prevalent disease categories are musculoskeletal disorders, digestive diseases, eye diseases, hypertension, skin diseases, diabetes and kidney diseases, cardio-vascular disorders
-![Prevalence of Chronic Diseases](https://github.com/user-attachments/assets/a8240735-0804-46a4-8ff4-07b0aa4968de)
 ![Count](https://github.com/user-attachments/assets/38e6bc9d-3008-4325-81df-c3ac860ba540)
+This map shows that the mean number of disease present among the elderly individual is more in Dakshin Shurma Upazila and GolapgonjUpazila.
 - `/Results` - Model results and tables

 ## 🔒 Data Availability